mburley127/OptionsCalculators/README.md

    - `BlackScholes_Huang2-3.pdf`: Pages 2-3 of "THE COMPLETE GUIDE TO Option Pricing Formulas SECOND EDITION" by ESPEN GAARDER HAUG which contains the theory and key equations utilized in the Black-Scholes Model.
    - `Binomial_Huang284-286.pdf`: Pages 284-286 of "THE COMPLETE GUIDE TO Option Pricing Formulas SECOND EDITION" by ESPEN GAARDER HAUG which contains the theory and key equations utilized in the Binomial Model.
    - `BjerksundStensland_Huang104-106.pdf`: Pages `104-106 of "THE COMPLETE GUIDE TO Option Pricing Formulas SECOND EDITION" by ESPEN GAARDER HAUG which contains the theory and key equations utilized in the Bjerksund-Stensland Model.
-   - `Numerical-Methods-versus-Bjerksund-and-Stensland-Approximations-for-American-Options-Pricing-.pdf`: Comparative analysis of the Binomial, Trinnomial, and Bjerksund-Stensland models with logic used to construct the Binomial/Trinomial Models.
+   - `Numerical-Methods-versus-Bjerksund-and-Stensland-Approximations-for-American-Options-Pricing-.pdf`: Comparative analysis of the Binomial, Trinomial, and Bjerksund-Stensland models with logic used to construct the Binomial/Trinomial Models.